Skip To Content

 Larry claims to want to treat others how he would like you to be treated.
 Unfortunately those ways do not always align with the wishes of normal people.

 Georgia v.
 David isn’t the first time David’s soul has faced a reckoning.
 In one of Curb’s false endings he is brought before the True Judge after he dies donating a kidney to Richard Lewis.
-Iranian mullahs adjudicated whether to lift David’s fatwa, ultimately approving of his past transgressions.
-In that same season, he faces Judge Judy, arguing for custody of a plant he neglected to water.
+Iranian mullahs once adjudicated whether to lift a fatwa on David, ultimately letting the matter slide when they approved of his past transgressions.
+In that same season, David faces Judge Judy, arguing for custody of a plant he neglected to water.
 (In her Solomonic wisdom, Judy rules that the woman who took care of the sick plant is the one who deserves to be its caretaker.)

-Larry is no sage or tzadik — though his defense attorney does liken him to Jesus.
-He does not seek that title.
+Larry is no sage or tzadik, (even if his defense attorney likens him to Jesus).
 When Ari Melber asked him about the philosophy of his oeuvre on Friday, he demurred, answering, “I’m not an intellectual; I’m just an idiot from Brooklyn.”

-But it is striking that in many instances he has a better grasp of Jewish propriety even than clergy.
+But it is striking that in many instances David has a better grasp of Jewish propriety than the formally ordained.

 This season a rabbi insisted there was nothing in the Torah to prevent the placement of a defamatory stone in a new plaza at the temple that reads, “Larry David is disrespectful to women.”
-But the stone — which the same rabbi later adds to, writing how David is a shanda — breaks a fundamental taboo of Lashon Hara.
+But the stone — which the same rabbi later adds an inscription to, advertising that David is a shanda — breaks the fundamental taboo of Lashon Hara.
 It is a grave sin that Larry knows intuitively, even if he couldn’t name it.

 It is in the prophetic tradition, of hard truths and difficult personalities, that David has made a most strident case for a world that needs righting.
 Even in the final moments he scolds Susie for lifting the window shade on an airplane, exposing her row-mates to an unwanted glare.
 Though he may not have learned his lesson, in 12 seasons David’s ways have served to instruct as well as to implicate.
 For that, and maybe that alone, is he guilty.